martinchristen/pyRT/README.md

 # PyRT - The Python Raytracer

-PyRT is a raytracer written in Python 3.x.
+PyRT (pronounced "pirate") is a raytracer written in Python 3.x.
 This project is mainly done with the following in mind:

-  * Ray Tracing in Jupyter Notebook
+  * Ray Tracing in the Jupyter Notebook
   * Exploring ray tracing concepts for geo data using Python.
   * Rendering geo data, including large point clouds.
   * Implementing new algorithms for large 3D City Model rendering.